-Since all cubicles are partitioned, each of them will require separate resources like telephones, fax, printers and photocopiers.
-This will definitely increase the operational cost for any organization having cellular layout.
-Whereas, in open layout, equipment sharing can be easy and effective, as all the employees share a common space, thus, reducing operational cost.
+This will definitely increase the operational cost for any organization having a cellular layout.
+Whereas, in open layout, equipment sharing can be easy and effective, as all the employees share a common space, thus, reducing operational costs.

 8. It’s tougher for the Junior Employees to approach Senior Managers: